smil-thakur/Socially/README.md

 # Socially

-A modern, full-featured social profile management platform.
-Socially empowers users to create and manage professional profiles, social links, analytics, resumes, and bento grids with an intuitive and responsive interface.
+A modern, full-featured AI first social profile management platform.
+Socially empowers users to generate and manage professional profiles, social links, analytics, resumes, and bento grids with an intuitive and responsive interface.

+Socially with the help on AI generates your resume, your bento using your data feeded by you through a PDF or already existing resume, it works like magic a simple drag and drop and done you have everything ready in your hands

+quickly share your social links, your resume and your bentos easily through sharable links (other person won't require a signup to view your socials)

 ## 🚀 Features